 Birthplace: Basel, Switzerlandsee more on Armin Mohler

 Carl Gustav Jung, often referred to as C. G. Jung, was a Swiss psychiatrist and psychotherapist who founded analytical psychology.
 His work has been influential not only in psychiatry but also in philosophy, anthropology, archaeology, literature, and religious studies.
-He was a prolific writer, though many of his works were not published until after his death.
-The central concept of analytical psychology is individuation—the psychological process of integrating the opposites, including the conscious with the unconscious, while still maintaining their relative autonomy.
-Jung considered individuation to be the central process of human development.
-Jung created some of the best known ...more
+He was a prolific writer, though many of his works were not published until after his passing.
+The central concept of analytical psychology is individuationthe psychological process of integrating the opposites. ...more on Wikipedia

 Birthplace: Kesswil, Switzerland

 Dominik Perler is a Swiss philosopher.
 He was born in Freiburg im Üechtland.
 Perler studied philosophy at the University of Fribourg, University of Bern and University of Göttingen.
 After finishing his PhD thesis at the University of Fribourg in 1991, Perler was a visiting scholar at Cornell University and at UCLA.
 After he was granted Habilitation in 1995 at the University of Göttingen, he became professor at the University of Basel in 1997.
 In 2003 Perler took up a professorship in theoretical philosophy at the Humboldt University of Berlin.
 In 2006, Perler received the Gottfried Wilhelm Leibniz Prize of the Deutsche Forschungsgemeinschaft, the highest honour awarded in German research. ...more on Wikipedia